Eddie Rouse: Career

-Eddie Rouse starred in Todd Rohal's 2014 short film, Rat Pack Rat, as a Sammy Davis impersonator hired to perform at a child's birthday party.
+Eddie Rouse starred in Todd Rohal's 2014 short film Rat Pack Rat as a Sammy Davis impersonator hired to perform at a child's birthday party.
 The film won the Short Film Special Jury Award for Unique Vision at the 2014 Sundance Film Festival.
-Rat Pack Rat's producer, Clay Liford, wrote on Twitter that, "He [Rouse] really made our little short shine this year."
+Clay Liford, the producer of Rat Pack Rat, wrote on Twitter, "He [Rouse] really made our little short shine this year."

-In 2014, Rouse was cast as Kissy (short for Kisecawchuck), a Native American saloon contraband dealer in the HBO series, Westworld.
-The series, which is based on the 1973 film, Westworld, by Michael Crichton, is executive produced by J. J. Abrams.
-It is set in a "futuristic amusement park."
+In 2014, Rouse was cast as Kissy (short for Kisecawchuck), a Native American saloon contraband dealer in the HBO series Westworld.
+The series, which is based on the 1973 film Westworld by Michael Crichton, was executive produced by J. J. Abrams.
+It was set in a "futuristic amusement park."
 Rouse filmed the pilot episode in Utah just a few weeks before his death.

 Rouse made his final television appearance in the Adult Swim original TV series Black Dynamite.

 Personal life and death

 Eddie Rouse died from liver failure at UCLA Medical Center in Santa Monica, California, on December 7, 2014, at the age of 60 with his son Eddie Rouse III at his side.
-He was survived by 5 children: Nikia, Aisha, Tinisha, Brandon and eldest son Eddie Rouse III aka Eddie Kane.
-He had 13 grandchildren and 8 great grandchildren.
+He was survived by 5 children: Nikia, Aisha, Tinisha, Brandon, and eldest son Eddie Rouse III, a.k.a.
+Eddie Kane.
+He had 13 grandchildren and 8 great-grandchildren.